 When a right to be forgotten is mixed up with harassment

-TR was a supervisor, working for an American bank in California.
+T.R. was a supervisor, working for an American bank in California.
 He is a duel national with an American and Austrian citizenship.

-In 2015, TR was responsible for chairing a disciplinary panel for his bank, which dealt with misconduct by one of the bank’s employees.
-The employee was eventually dismissed but shortly after, TR became the subject of nearly 2500 websites, webpages and online forum posts targeting him and blackening his name.
+In 2015, T.R. was responsible for chairing a disciplinary panel for his bank, which dealt with misconduct by one of the bank’s employees.
+The employee was eventually dismissed but shortly after, T.R. became the subject of nearly 2500 websites, webpages and online forum posts targeting him and blackening his name.

-Most of the posts about him were repetitive, some contained swears false information and references to his position in the bank.
+Most of the posts about him were repetitive, some contained false information and references to his position in the bank.
 Many of the websites appear on prominently on Google searches.

-A Right to be Forgotten application that was first submitted by harassment lawyer Yair Cohen to Google was only partly accepted.
-Google claimed that because the majority of the posts about TR related to his place of work, there was public interest in keeping them appearing on Google searches in relation to his name.
+A Right to be Forgotten application that was first submitted by our Right to be forgotten legal advice to Google was only partly accepted.
+Google claimed that because the majority of the posts about T.R. related to his place of work, there was public interest in keeping them appearing on Google searches in relation to his name.

 We considered the search results to be irrelevant, excessive and untrue.
-The availability of the search results was causing TR and his family substantial distress.
+The availability of the search results was causing T.R. and his family substantial distress.

-Furthermore, our Right to be Forgotten lawyers believed that Google’s basis of justification by claiming public interest in having access to the posts and by asserting they were relevant to the bank’s potential customers and to TR’s professional life were misguided. have decided it is unlikely that Google’s processing of personal data to present the
+Furthermore, our right to be forgotten lawyers believed that Google’s basis of justification by claiming public interest in having access to the posts and by asserting they were relevant to the bank’s potential customers and to T.R.’s professional life were misguided.
+The URLs in question appeared to represent a sustained and vitriolic hate-campaign against T.R.

-Using our unique tools, which had been designed to handle vast amount of URLs, links and webpages, our Right to be Forgotten lawyers organised and categorised the material.
+Using our unique tools, which had been designed to handle vast amount of URLs, links and webpages, our right to be forgotten lawyers organised and categorised the material.
 They prepared a 32 page appeal submission to the Information Commissionaire Office, requesting that the ICO issue Google with an enforcement order to compel it to de-list the links from Google search results.